openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 Or you can click on the "Edit in Github" link in the upper right corner, and then click the pencil icon that appears in the top bar of the page contents to be edited.
 ![RTD io](./images/PR2.png)
 3.  one or the other of the options in Step 2 will create a new branch in YOUR repository where your edits will be saved.
 Make your edits to the file.

+   Be aware that we use different file extensions: .rst (ReStructuredText) and .md (Markdown) and the syntax varies a little bit between the two.
+Take care to use the correct syntax as [described below](./make-a-PR#code-synatx).

 ![Edit branch](./images/PR3.png)
 4. You have been working in the "<>Edit file" tab.
 Select the "Preview changes" tab for a fresh look to make sure everything you changed looks like you meant it to (typpos sic.).
 If you see a needed improvement, go back to the edit tab to make more improvements.
-Be aware that we use different file extensions: .rst (ReStructuredText) and .md (Markdown) and the syntax varies a little bit between the both.
 ![preview mode](./images/PR5.png)
 5. When you have finished your edits, scroll to the bottom of the page.
 In the box at the bottom, provide your comments in the text field that reads, "Add an optional extended description...".
 The default title has the file name.
 Try to include a sentence explaining the __reason__ for the change.
 Relating the reason helps reviewers understand what you are attempting to do with the PR.
 ![commit comments](./images/PR4.png)